-Surveillance colonoscopy recommendations for average-risk patients with 1 to 2 small polyps consistent with guidelinesApril 16th, 2014 in Cancer /
+Surveillance colonoscopy recommendations for average-risk patients with 1 to 2 small polyps consistent with guidelinesApril 16, 2014 in Medicine & Health / Cancer

 According to a new study, endoscopists' recommendations for timing of surveillance colonoscopy in average-risk patients with one to two small polyps are consistent with guideline recommendations in about 90 percent of cases.
 This may be an appropriate target for quality indicators.
 This is the first multicenter endoscopic database study to quantify adherence to guidelines for timing of repeat colonoscopy after one to two small polyps are found during screening colonoscopy in average-risk patients.
 The study appears in the April issue of GIE: Gastrointestinal Endoscopy, the monthly peer-reviewed scientific journal of the American Society for Gastrointestinal Endoscopy (ASGE).